brendanmcoyne/CS506-FinalProject/README.md

 **3. Data Modeling Methods**

-So far, the focus of the project has been on exploratory data analysis (EDA) and visualization to identify potential relationships between team payroll and success metrics.
+So far, the focus of the project has been on exploratory data analysis and visualization to identify potential relationships between team payroll and success metrics.

 Work Completed to Date:
 - Conducted visual analysis through scatterplots of payroll vs. win percentage for 2000 and 2015.